JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

         {"startLineNumber": 12, "endLineNumber": 12}]
 }
 +{
-    "clippings": [{"region": "pre-release-phase-1", "afterContent": ""},
+    "clippings": [{"region": "pre-release-phase-1-end-item", "afterContent": ""},
-        {"region": "initial-development-phase"}]
+        {"region": "pre-release-phase-1-start-items", "afterContent": ""},
-}
+        {"region": "initial-development-phase-end-item", "afterContent": "\n..."}] }

 #### Rationale
-- By appending pre-release identifiers, you're letting lets consumers know that a piece of software isn't ready for use in production.
+- Appending pre-release identifiers lets consumers know software isn't production-ready.
-At the same time, you're letting consumers know that the software has attained some semblance of stability (relative to the initial development phase).
+Also, it lets consumers know software has attained some stability (relative to the initial development phase).
-- Like in the initial development phase, by incrementing only pre-release identifiers, you avoid the extra effort involved in picking
-[maintenance phase](#maintenance-phase) version numbers.
-Again, this is convenient when you're iterating quickly.
-Also, again, it does not compromise on the availability of an ordered history.
+- Incrementing only pre-release identifiers is simple, and so, convenient for quick iterations.
+Also, doing so does not compromise on an ordered history.

 ### Notes
-You might have noticed that this phase isn't very well-demarcated from the initial development phase.
-After all, isn't a piece of software in the initial development phase "working toward a release but not production ready yet"?
-Also, you might have noticed that this phase's sub-phases (alpha, beta, release candidate etc, also known as pre-release sub-phases) aren't well defined.
+Semver's definition of this phase has ambiguities.
+For one, this phase isn't well-demarcated from the initial development phase.
+After all, in the initial development phase, software is technically working toward a release.
+Also, this phase's sub-phases (alpha, beta, release candidate) aren't defined.

-Semver does not specify a standard way to demarcate this phase from the initial development phase.
-Also, it does not specify standard definitions for pre-release sub-phases.
-A lack of standardization across the industry has caused controversy before.
-For example, in [Angular 2+](https://angular.io/)'s early days, numerous breaking changes were made to release candidate versions.
-This caused a [backlash](https://www.reddit.com/r/Angular2/comments/4x23ae/eli5_why_are_new_featuresmajor_changes_being/) from developers.
-They expected release candidates to have stable public APIs.
-We think it is a good idea to clearly articulate initial development/pre-release phase standards.
+The lack of standardization has caused trouble.
+In [Angular 2+](https://angular.io/)'s early days, release candidate versions received many breaking changes.
+This caused a [backlash](https://www.reddit.com/r/Angular2/comments/4x23ae/eli5_why_are_new_featuresmajor_changes_being/) from developers expecting stable public APIs.

+It's a good idea to **define** and **articulate** initial development/pre-release phase rules.
-Here at Jering, we mostly stick to the following:
+Here at Jering, these are ours:

-We demarcate the initial development phase and this phase using the following marker:
+We demarcate the initial development and pre-release phases using the following marker:
-- We advance a piece of software to the pre-release phase when its features have been locked.
-Apart from being a marker, we find that feature locking is a great way to ensure that we complete projects.
+- A piece of our software is in the pre-release phase once we lock its features.
+Apart from being a marker, we find that locking features helps us complete projects.

-We use the following definitions for pre-release sub-phases:
+We use the following definitions for this phase's sub-phases.
+A piece of our software is in the:
-- We consider a piece of software to be in the alpha pre-release sub-phase if its features are incomplete and its architecture hasn't stabilized.
+- Alpha sub-phase while its features are incomplete and its architecture hasn't stabilized.
-- We consider a piece of software to be in the beta pre-release sub-phase if it's feature complete and its architecture has stabilized but it hasn't been rigorously tested and optimized.
+- Beta sub-phase when it's past alpha, but still needs rigorous testing and optimizing.

-- We do not use the release candidate pre-release phase.
+We do not use the release candidate pre-release phase.

-Software development can be unpredictable.
-As a result, it isn't always possible to stick to these standards.
-Nonetheless, we think they help set expectations for consumers of Jering software.
+Software development can be hard to predict.
+As a result, it isn't always possible to stick to these rules.
+Nonetheless, they help set expectations for consumers of our software.

 ## Maintenance Phase

 ### Description
-A piece of software is in this phase when it's production ready.
-[Version](#version)s in this phase are called [release](#release)s.
+A piece of software is in this phase when it's production-ready.
+It likely has consumers in production, so [backward compatibility](#backward-compatible) matters.
+[Version](#version)s in this phase are [release](#release)s.
-Typically, a piece of software in this phase has started being used by other software in production.
-As a result, [backward compatibility](#backward-compatible) has started to matter.

 ### Semver in this Phase
 #### Rules
-Semver specifies that this phase should begin with a [version number](#version-number) of the form `major.minor.patch`, for example, `1.0.0`.
-During this phase, version numbers should be incremented according to the following rules:
+Semver specifies that [version number](#version-number)s in this phase should be of the form `major.minor.patch`, with `major` larger than 0.
+E.g., `1.0.0` or `6.7.2`.
+During this phase, increment version numbers according to the following rules:
-- If a version adds only backward compatible bug fixes, its version number must be the preceding version number with its [patch version](#patch-version) incremented.
+- If a version adds only backward compatible bug fixes, increment [patch version](#patch-version).
-- If a version adds only backward compatible changes and at least one of these changes isn't a bug fix, its version number must be the preceding version number with its [minor version](#minor-version) incremented and its patch version set to 0.
-Examples of backward compatible, non-bug-fix changes include:
+- If a version adds only backward compatible changes and at least one of them isn't a bug fix, increment [minor version](#minor-version) and set patch version to 0.
-  - Adding public API functionality, for example, adding new endpoints to a REST API.
-  - Making backward compatible, non-bug-fix changes to [private code](#private-code), for example, optimizing a private method in a library.
-  - Marking public API functionality as deprecated.
-- If a version makes **any** backward incompatible changes, its version number must be the preceding version number with its [major version](#major-version) incremented, minor version set to 0, and patch version set to 0.
+- If a version makes **any** backward incompatible changes, increment [major version](#major-version) and set both minor and patch version to 0.

 In short, if a version: